ux-at-icfnext/global-change-jk/_pages/templates/collections-landing.md

 ### Page Header
 The page header includes the page title (h1) and summary text.
-- Only the Video Resource pages include the length component
 - The summary has max-character count of 140

 ## Filters